Last updated: 29 July 2026

 For renters thinking about buying

-The Budget's biggest single delivery for renters is the first-home-buyer package: Treasury models 75,000 additional owner-occupiers over the next decade, around $19,000 lower price at the national median, and continued operation of the expanded First Home Guarantee, FHSS and Help to Buy schemes.
+The Budget's biggest single delivery for renters is the first-home-buyer package: Treasury models 75,000 additional owner-occupiers over the next decade and house price growth around 2% lower over a couple of years, which Budget Paper No. 1 says saves a buyer around $19,000 at the national median price – alongside continued operation of the expanded First Home Guarantee, FHSS and Help to Buy schemes.
 If buying is on the radar, that's where the headline numbers land.

 Run the numbers on buying